AhmedAkram96/JobFunctionPrediction/README.md

 # JobFunctionPrediction
-a Jupyter notebook for Job function prediction using Multinomial Niave bayes
+a Jupyter notebook for Job function prediction using Multinomial Niave bayes and Deep learning